rum1887/pretestTask1/README.md

 `./opencvmini`

 TIL
-- Finding the exact header file to be added (opencv.hpp).
+- Finding the appropriete header file that needs to be added (opencv.hpp).
 Why not core.hpp?
 Todo: research a lil about the header systems.
-- Finding the location of the header file to inclued in the cpp program.
-OpenCV was downloaded using homebrew and the header files were at `opt/homebrew/Cellar/opencv/4.8.1_5/include/opencv4/opencv2`.
-Todo : research a lil about the file system in unix systems to understand what the opt filder is for.
-To the best of my knowledge, it a the folder into which library files are stored by package managers like pip,anaconda and homebrew.
+- Finding the location of the header file to be included in the cpp program.
+In my case,OpenCV was downloaded using homebrew and the header files were at `opt/homebrew/Cellar/opencv/4.8.1_5/include/opencv4/opencv2`.
+Todo : research a lil about theunix file systems to to comprehend the purpose of the opt folder.
+To the best of my knowlege, opt is used to store library files by package managers like pip, Anaconda, and Homebrew.
-- Complile the program using the right flags (throws error when u don't spefify the c++ std using this flag `-std=c++14`).Todo: learn more about the Cpp stds.
+- Compiling the program using the right flags (throws error when u don't spefify the c++ std using this flag `-std=c++14`).Todo: learn more about the Cpp stds.
 - Throws the following error:fatal error: 'opencv2/opencv_modules.hpp' file not found #include "opencv2/opencv_modules.hpp" when this is not used while compiling `pkg-config opencv4 --cflags --libs`.